Search

 Back to top

 Yes.
-This document outlines some of the key difference between respirators and surgical masks.
-Health care workers routinely use surgical masks as part of their personal protective equipment.
+This document outlines some of the key differences between respirators and surgical masks.
+Healthcare workers routinely use surgical masks as part of their personal protective equipment.
 However, surgical masks are not respirators and are not certified as such.
 Non-medical masks are also discussed below.

-Please also see the OSH Answers document on Respiratory Protection Against Airborne Infectious Agents for Health Care Workers for more information about respirators as used in health care settings.
+Please also see the OSH Answers document on Respiratory Protection Against Airborne Infectious Agents for Health Care Workers for more information about respirators as used in healthcare settings, and the tip sheet on Masks for Protection from Respiratory Infectious Diseases for more information on the types of masks.

 When should workers wear a respirator or a surgical mask?